Can the Police Search My Car in NSW?

 A police officer may, without a warrant, stop, search and detain a vehicle if the police officer suspects, on reasonable grounds, that one of the following circumstances exists:

-- Circumstances exist which would likely give rise to a serious risk of public safety.
+6. Circumstances exist that would likely give rise to a serious risk to public safety.

-A police officer, when undertaking a stop and search of a a motor vehicle, may seize and detain any item that the police officer suspects, on reasonable grounds is:
+A police officer, when undertaking a stop and search of a motor vehicle, may seize and detain any item that the police officer suspects, on reasonable grounds, is:

 Under section 148 of the Law Enforcement (Powers & Responsibilities) Act, a police officer can use a sniffer dog without a warrant to determine whether there are drugs in a vehicle.
-If a sniffer dog signals the potential presence of illegal drugs somewhere in a vehicle, this is considered reasonable grounds for a lawful search.
+If a sniffer dog signals the potential presence of illegal drugs in a vehicle, this constitutes reasonable grounds for a lawful search.

 ‘Reasonable suspicion’

-As prescribed under section 36 of LEPRA, in order for the a police officer to lawfully search a vehicle, police need to have a ‘reasonable suspicion’ that the vehicle contains illicit drugs or other prohibited items.
-This suspicion must be formulated on a factual basis, and cannot just rely on hearsay or personal opinion.
-The belief must be formulated at the time of stopping and searching the person, it cannot be formed during the search or after the search.
+As prescribed under section 36 of LEPRA, in order for a police officer to lawfully search a vehicle, police need to have a ‘reasonable suspicion’ that the vehicle contains illicit drugs or other prohibited items.
+This suspicion must be formulated on a factual basis and cannot rely solely on hearsay or personal opinion.
+The belief must be formed at the time of stopping and searching the person; it cannot be formed during the search or after it.

 The NSW Court of Criminal Appeal case R v.
 Rondo (2001) provided a more extensive common law understanding of “reasonable suspicion”, with Justice Spigelman stating that a “reasonable suspicion” is more than a “mere possibility” but less than a reasonable belief.

-Within NSW, it is within the police power to stop cars at random at roadside checkpoints for various purposes such as random breath tests.
-Occasionally, police may ask the drive for consent to look through the vehicle; however valid consent must be given voluntarily for police to legally conduct a search of the car.
-However, the police are not required to inform the driver of their right to refuse a vehicle search, it is still considered voluntary consent if a driver allows the police to search them.
+Within NSW, police have the power to stop cars at random at roadside checkpoints for various purposes, such as random breath testing.
+Occasionally, police may ask the driver for consent to search the vehicle; however, valid consent must be given voluntarily for police to legally search the car.
+However, the police are not required to inform the driver of their right to refuse a vehicle search; it is still considered voluntary consent if a driver allows the police to search them.

 Do police have to identify themselves?